 Paying off your mortgage early means that you’ll miss out on the mortgage interest tax deduction.
 That can mean significant savings, especially if you’re near the beginning of your mortgage payments.
 It’s a good idea to calculate how much money you would otherwise save in tax deductions before you decide to pay off your mortgage outright.

-EasyKnock’s Sell and Stay and MoveAbility programs let homeowners cash out their mortgages without having to move out of their homes.
+Sale-leaseback programs let homeowners cash out their mortgages without having to move out of their homes.
 Consult with an expert to learn more.

 If you’re thinking about the pros and cons of paying off your mortgage early, there are a lot of factors to consider.
 Talk to a financial consultant to figure out if paying off your mortgage early is a good option for you.